Company Director – Can I go Bankrupt

 - If you are a Company Director can you go Bankrupt?

 - Can you continue working in your company?

 - How long after Bankruptcy can you be reinstated?

 - Effects on your company if you go Bankrupt

 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 If you are a Company Director can you go Bankrupt?

 If you are a company director you can go bankrupt.
 However you first need to resign your position.
 In accordance with Section 11 of the Company Director’s Disqualification Act (1986) you are not allowed to act as a director while you are bankrupt.

 You can resign at any time before you apply.
-However you must do so no later than the date of a Bankruptcy Order being made against you.
+However you should do so no later than the date of a Bankruptcy Order being made against you.

 If there are no other directors in the company you must appoint a replacement before you resign.
 This is because a company must have at least one appointed director at all times.